Rain Plan Wedding Locations in NYC (That Don’t Require a Permit)

 🏙 Atrium at 60 Wall Street (If It Reopens)

 This indoor public atrium was a hidden gem for a long time — covered, full of light, and technically public.
-If it’s open when you’re reading this, it’s worth scoping out.
+Status changes frequently — ask us and we’ll let you know if it’s currently accessible.
 Quiet during off-hours and makes a lovely wet weather backup.

 ☂ Bonus: What to Know About Rainy Day Elopements